ThiagoLC29/LilSimGame/README.md

 # LilSimGame
-Game for LSW Programming Interview
+Game for LSW Programming Interview.
+There are still a few bugs noted in the attached PDF documentation.